Requirements detail

 When should I retake the photo instead of recropping it?

-Retake it when the source is already too tight, badly angled, blurry, or dark.
+Retake it when the source is already too tight, blurry, dark, tilted, or unstable.
 Those problems do not improve just because the crop changes.

 Ready to start